CONNECTIONS

 Kirsti Sarrazin

-Kirsti has been providing childcare at her dayhome in the Diamond Valley for the past 7 years and prior to that, enjoyed a decade-long career in fisheries.
+Before co-founding Connections Nature Play, Kirsti ran a successful dayhome in Diamond Valley and prior to that, enjoyed a decade-long career in fisheries.
 She loves being outside and sharing the wonder of nature with all children including her own.
-Kirsti is a certified Forest and Nature School Practitioner and is working towards her Level 2 Early Childhood Educator certification.
+Kirsti is a certified Forest and Nature School Practitioner and Level 2 Early Childhood Educator.

 Katie Bakken

-Katie has been working with children of all ages in a variety of settings, including schools, provincial parks, summer camps for over 30 years.
-Parenting has allowed her to discover the joy of fostering children’s natural curiosity in the great outdoors.
+Before co-founding Connections Nature Play, Katie worked with children of all ages in schools, provincial parks and summer camps for over 30 years.
+Parenting has allowed her to discover the joy of following children’s natural curiosity in the great outdoors.
 In addition to being a Certified Teacher, Katie is also certified as a Forest and Nature School Practitioner and Level 3 Early Childhood Educator.

 Sydney Beck

 Sydney grew up on a cattle farm close to our community and has always been passionate about working with children!
 After having recently moved back to the area, Sydney is excited to plant roots in the community and connect to the natural beauty of Diamond Valley.
 In her free time, Sydney enjoys baking and making homemade tea.
-Sydney brings to the team a wealth of knowledge and experiences with neurodiversity and is currently working toward her Level 1 Early Childhood Educator certification.
+Sydney brings to the team a wealth of knowledge and experiences with neurodiversity and has achieved Level 1 Early Childhood Educator certification.

 Tanya Allen

 Tanya is a passionate educator who has worked with children in a variety of settings, including classrooms and the great outdoors, over the past 8 years.
-She loves exploring nature in her own backyard of Diamond Valley and instilling that love of nature in her own child.
+She loves exploring nature in her own backyard in Diamond Valley and instilling a love of nature in her own child.
 She can be found down by the river, creating art, or reading a book out in the sun.
-Tanya has achieved her Level 2 Early Childhood Educator certification.
+Tanya has achieved her Level 2 Early Childhood Educator certification and brings years of experience working in schools to Connections Nature Play.

 Anna Brown